 - Extra time to complete a course or assessment.

 13) Clinical Learning Laboratories

-A photocopier is available in the student lounge for student use.
+A photocopier is available at computer room for student use.
 Students requiring photocopying services need to contact the Student Support Officer for the use of the photocopier

 15) Learning Support

 Your Course Coordinator can help if you are having difficulties with the units in your course.
 They can assist you to develop a better understanding of your class work and a learning plan to help you successfully complete your course.
 In the E-learning platform, a forum ‘peer chat’ is created to encourage free discussion between students and between the trainers / assessors and students.